Bayesian Context Trees: Modelling and exact inference for discrete time series: Posterior exploration and estimation

 We present two examples that illustrate the utility of the MCMC samplers in Section~\ref{s:MH} for posterior exploration, and the application of the \BCT\ methodology to parameter estimation and Markov order estimation.

-\begin{example}[Daily changes in S\&P 500] {\em We consider the daily changes in Standard \& Poor's index, from January 2, 1928 until October 7, 2016 (available at \texttt{\url{https://finance.yahoo.com/quote/^GSPC/}}), quantized to $m=7$ values: If the change between two successive trading days, day $(i-1)$ and day $i$, is smaller than $-3\%$, $x_i$ is set equal to 0; if the change is between $-3\%$ and $-2\%$, $x_i=1$; for changes in the intervals $(-2\%,-1\%]$, $(-1\%,+1\%]$, $(1\%,2\%]$, and $(2\%,3\%],$ $x_i$ is set equal to $2,3,4$ and 5, respectively; and for changes greater than $3\%$, $x_i=6$.
+\begin{example}[Daily changes in S\&P 500] {\em We consider the daily changes in Standard \& Poor's index, from January 2, 1928 until October 7, 2016 (available at \texttt{\url{https://finance.yahoo.com/quote/^GSPC/}}), quantised to $m=7$ values: If the change between two successive trading days, day $(i-1)$ and day $i$, is smaller than $-3\%$, $x_i$ is set equal to 0; for changes in the intervals $(-3\%,-2\%]$, $(-2\%,-1\%]$, $(-1\%,+1\%]$, $(1\%,2\%]$, and $(2\%,3\%],$ $x_i$ is set equal to $1,2,3,4$ and~5, respectively; and for changes greater than $3\%$, $x_i=6$.

 Based on the resulting $n=22900$ points $x_i$, the top $k=5$ $\mbox{\em a posteriori}$ most likely models obtained by the \BCTk~algorithm with maximum tree depth $D=260$ (corresponding to approximately one calendar year's trading days), are described in Figure~\ref{fig:SPXtree}.